zalando/skipper/docs/reference/filters.md

 The filter may be used with the [grantClaimsQuery](#grantclaimsquery) filter to perform authz and access control.

+The filter also supports javascript login redirect stub that can be used e.g. to store location hash.
+To enable the stub, add preceding [annotate](#annotate) filter with `oauthGrant.loginRedirectStub` key and HTML content that will be served to the client instead of `307 Temporary Redirect` to the authorization URL.
+The filter will replace `{{authCodeURL}}` placeholder in the content with the actual authorization URL.

 See the [tutorial](../tutorials/auth.md#oauth2-authorization-grant-flow) for step-by-step instructions.